The Vermont Bakery Tour took us on a beautiful, sunny, Sunday morning drive to Middlesex, VT to check out the Red Hen Baking Company & Cafe.

 Alice's Rye is a classic dark rye with caraway seed, and their Potato Bread is made with roasted Yukon Gold potatoes.

 The café was bustling when we arrived.
 As we took a moment to look over the sandwich and bread choices and to gaze into the bakery case, a line of hungry brunchers grew behind us.
-We made our choices and eagerly waited with our drinks at a long table pushed together with a backgammon table.

 Andrew and I both had the Mr. Piggy panini sandwich: smoked ham, Cabot Cheddar, pickled onions, and a spicy sriracha mustard spread on slices of the Waitsfield Common bread.
 My husband and son also enjoyed this bread in their sausage and egg breakfast sandwiches, as did my daughter's boyfriend who enjoyed it simply toasted and spread with butter.
-Lisa and her daughter both enjoyed BLT's made on Cyrus Pringle bread, a chewy and mild wheat loaf.

 The sandwiches were so tasty and so satisfying!
 The BLTs were brimming with fresh greens and thick slices of bacon.
 The Mr. Piggy sandwiches had a nice bite from the pickled red onion and spicy sriracha mustard.

 The Waitsfield Common bread had an incredible toasty, crunchy exterior from its stint in the panini press.
 The boys' breakfast sandwiches were savory and satisfying.
-(I love that they're having sausage and egg breakfast sandwiches at nearly every stop: what a great way to compare the bakeries!
-I am much less focused...
-I'll eat whatever looks good.)
-With our eats were drinks ranging from hot coffee to cocoa, strawberry-lemonade to fruity seltzers.
+(I love that had sausage and egg breakfast sandwiches at nearly every stop: what a great way to compare the bakeries!
+I was much less focused...
+I'll eat anything that looks good.)

-I was making my way through my sandwich rather lazily, until I realized that the rest of the table was getting ready to move on to a sweet course.
+I was making my way through my sandwich rather lazily until I realized that the rest of the table was getting ready to move on to a sweet course.
 Sweets!

 I gobbled up the last of my Mr. Piggy and joined the crew at the bakery case.